-Higher rates apply for larger premises for PPL and PRS.
+Higher rates apply for larger premises.

 No, the Terms & Conditions that you agree to when registering for an account clearly states that these services are for personal, non-commercial use only:

 As specified in our Terms & Conditions, Spotify Free and Premium accounts are for personal, non-commercial use only.